-The Enhanced Fleet Modernization Program (EFMP) enables a vehicle owner to retire a high-polluting passenger vehicle or light- or medium-duty truck.
+The Enhanced Fleet Modernization Program (EFMP) enables a vehicle owner to retire a highpolluting passenger vehicle or light- or medium-duty truck.
 A vehicle need not have failed a smog test to qualify for EFMP, but it must meet ARB's definition of high polluting.
 To qualify for EFMP, the owner must be able to show proof of current registration and proof that either the vehicle has been continuously registered for two years prior to the application, or that the vehicle has been operated in the state during that period.

-EFMP has a statewide component and a local component.
-Under the statewide component, the ARB administers a program, in consultation with BAR, to scrap high-polluting vehicles.
+Under the statewide component of EFMP, ARB administers a program, in consultation with BAR, to scrap high-polluting vehicles.
 Under this program, EFMP offers a \$1,500 voucher to low-income vehicle owners (household income at or below 225% of federal poverty level), or a \$1,000 voucher to all other vehicle owners, to retire a high-polluting vehicle.